 Folks dabbling in long distance or precision rifle shooting will eventually need to get an actual muzzle velocity measurement for their cartridge and rifle combination.
 Otherwise, prepare to deal with the inaccuracy inherent with advertised velocities.

 It’s time to add up to $25 worth of goodness to the budget survival kit.
-This month I’m suggesting a choice between throwing some calories in the kit or a bit of cash.
+This month I am looking at items that provide cover, which offer some additional protection in survival situations.

 A review on the Athlon Cronus BTR 4.5-29×56 FFP Riflescope is way overdue.
 Cliff notes: a superb large (and heavy) scope ideal for long distance precision shooting.
 Read on for details.

 Looks like I opened a can of worms with yesterday’s post regarding the 50/200 yard zero.
 The amazing discussions that followed prompted me to look into and compare several zero distances including 25, 36, 50, 100, and 200 yard zeros.

 Ever have someone suggest to zero your rifle at 50 yards because that will provide a secondary zero at 200 yards?
 Ever heard a broken clock is right twice a day?
 Let’s take a closer look at the mythical 50/200 yard zero.